 Create an Intelligence Statement, which should be no more than two lines and ideally one sentence.

-Agree on a set of Key Intelligence Questions (and associated actions) which need answering.
+Agree on a set of Key Intelligence Questions (and associated actions) which require answering.
 Any more than five and you should consider splitting the project in two.

 Ask what are you going to do with the Competitive Analysis once you have it.
 Any Competitive Intelligence Agency worth their salt will want to work with you on these questions to find the right Competitive Analysis.
 However, these questions will create structure, clarification, a focus, reduced mission creep and a certainty that the relevant intelligence has (or hasn’t) been found.

 In the future, you may want to introduce relevant ongoing monitoring and reporting that uses structured analytical techniques to improve the quality of your Intelligence Analysis.
 Gaining such levels of intelligence will enable you to make better decisions and create sustainable and truly effective marketing campaigns.